 The use of a "chelating" agent such as EDTA or citric acid also helps to clean out the canals.
 These "chelating agents" dissolve the microscopic dentine particles that are being rubbed off the root canal walls during the procedure.
 This makes it easier to flush all the debris out of the canals.
 Because molar teeth have narrower root canals, it is more difficult to be sure that the disinfectants have reached all parts of each canal.
 EDTA or citric acid helps to open up the root canals, so that the disinfecting solutions can reach all parts of the root canal system.

 The final problems come with trying to seal the spaces that have been found and cleaned.
 If we don't seal the root canals, bacteria can get back in and set up infection.
 Each root canal must be sealed for its whole length, all the way to the tip of the root.

 If any tiny spaces are left unsealed, it may be possible for bacteria to get in.
 In molar teeth, we are again faced with multiple root canals that are smaller and frequently curved.
 And then we also have to seal the biting surface of the tooth with a perfect filling or crown (cap).

 As you can see, molar root canal is more complicated for several reasons.
 Basically, the canals are smaller and harder to find, they are usually curved or bent, and there are more of them.

 Here is a radiograph (X-ray) of a molar root filling with very curved roots on the left side of the picture.
+These root canals bend sharply near the end of the root.
 These two root canals were very difficult to work on!
 And even with all my gadgets I couldn't get all the way to ends of the roots there, so you can see that the root fillings on the left side are a millimeter or so short.

 Also, just for fun, molar teeth are at the back of the mouth, where they are MUCH harder for a dentist to get to and see clearly.
 Some dentists and specialists will even use a surgical operating microscope to see better!